aws-samples/amazon-chime-sdk-call-analytics-recorder/README.md

 - OUTPUT_BUCKET - This will control where the output files are stored.
 If this is not included, a new Bucket will be created.
 - RECORDING_BUCKET_PREFIX - This will control if an Bucket prefix is used when storing the output files.
 Defaults to no prefix.
 - BUILD_ASTERISK - This will determine if an Asterisk instance will be created during the deployment.
 This cannot be used with SIPREC_CIDRS.
 Defaults to 'true'.
 - SIPREC_CIDRS - These will be used if you are not deploying an Asterisk server and instead want to use their existing telephony to generate SIPREC traffic.
-They should use a comma separate string format: `'198.51.100.0/27','198.51.100.128/27'`.
+They should use a comma separated string format: `'198.51.100.0/27','198.51.100.128/27'`.
 - LOG_LEVEL - Used to assist with debugging in the Lambda function and Asterisk instance.
 'INFO' | 'DEBUG' | 'WARN' | 'ERROR'.
 Defaults to 'INFO'.
 - REMOVAL_POLICY - Used to control the removal policy of the new S3 Bucket that is created.
 Valid options: 'DESTROY' | 'RETAIN' | 'SNAPSHOT'.
 Defaults to 'DESTROY'